Conciliation involves parties in dispute coming to an agreement.

 If you need assistance completing the form, contact Advice and Assistance on 1300 794 744.

 The approved email address for lodging documents relating to a current Conciliation matter is firstname.lastname@example.org.

 Conditions of lodgement by email

-There are a number of conditions to meet when lodging documents by email.
-Documents not complying with the conditions will be returned to the sender and considered to have not been lodged.
+There are a number of conditions to consider when lodging documents by email.
+Documents not complying with the conditions may be returned to the sender and considered to have not been lodged.

 - An email which includes documents lodged under this rule must: